How Many Months Is Five Years

 The foundation of effective time management is setting clear, specific, measurable, achievable, relevant, and time-bound (SMART) goals.
 Vague goals make it difficult to prioritize tasks and measure progress.

 How to implement: Start by defining your long-term objectives.
 Then, break them down into smaller, manageable goals that you can achieve within specific timeframes, such as monthly or weekly goals.
-For example, instead of setting a goal to "improve productivity," set a SMART goal like "increase daily task completion by 15% within one month by using the Pomodoro Technique."
+Take this: instead of setting a goal to "improve productivity," set a SMART goal like "increase daily task completion by 15% within one month by using the Pomodoro Technique."

 Prioritizing Tasks